peermaps/hypercore-query-extension/readme.md

 * `opts.api` - object mapping query names to implementation functions.

-Each api function receives a `Buffer` of optional argument payload and must return a readable objectMode stream that pushes object with a feed `key` (as a `Buffer`) and a sequence number.
+Each api function receives a `Buffer` of optional argument payload and must return a readable or duplex `readableObjectMode` stream that pushes object with a feed `key` (as a `Buffer`) and a sequence number.

+If the stream is duplex, you'll be able to receive messages on the channel from the other side of the query.
+You can use this to adjust query parameters on the fly, for example if you have a query for a map and the user pans the map, changing the bounding box.
+The updated bounding box can be sent back up the stream without having to open a new query.

 ## q.extension()